By Nicholas J. Price

 Directors and officers liability insurance policies aren’t standard across the board.
 Insurance professionals assist corporations and other entities with designing a custom policy that’s geared toward the needs of the organization.

-Key Features of D&O Policy for Board of Director D&O Insurance
+Key Features of a Michigan D&O Policy

 The very first section of all insurance policies is an explanation of terms.
 This is an important part of a D&O board of director insurance policy because it clarifies that individuals, in addition to board directors and officers, receive coverage under the policy.